-Retail and wholesale trade managers, plan, organize, coordinate and control the operations of establishments that sell goods on a retail or wholesale basis.
-They are responsible for the budgets, staffing and strategic and operational direction of shops, or of organizational units within shops that sell particular types of product.
+Retail and wholesale trade managers, plan, organise, coordinate and control the operations of establishments that sell goods on a retail or wholesale basis.
+They are responsible for the budgets, staffing and strategic and operational direction of shops, or of organisational units within shops that sell particular types of products.